nogai3/25w14milk/README.md

 1. Download the archive on this page, or [here](https://nogai3.github.io/LighSync/v1/downloads) and unpack it to the following path: Win+R -> %appdata% -> .minecraft -> versions
 2. Open Launcher, create a new installation, select 25w14milk as the version, if it is not displayed - enable snapshot displaying
-3. Start the game, additional assets from Mojang Studios servers will be loaded (you can check in 25w14milk.json it is deobfuscated).
+3. Start the game, additional assets from Mojang Studios servers will be loaded (for legacy version's) or loaded from LighSync Games servers (for newest versions)

 ---